adamburkegh/statesnap-miner/README.md

 `pip install -r requirements.txt`

-Visualisation depends on [Graphviz](https://graphviz.org/) being installed and on the PATH.
+Visualisation depends on [Graphviz](https://graphviz.org/) being installed and on the PATH, specifically the `dot` executable.

 ### Running the example
 The example script, [snapeg.py](snapeg.py), uses a toy CSV log from the unit tests, and outputs a model diagram.